Eurus-Holmes/VAG-NMT/README.md

 # VAG-NMT

-> This code repository contains the implementation of our research project: _[A Visual Attention Grounding Neural Model for Multimodal Machine Translation](https://arxiv.org/abs/1808.08266).
+> [Reproduce] Code for the paper "[A Visual Attention Grounding Neural Model for Multimodal Machine Translation](https://arxiv.org/abs/1808.08266)".